rvsrnvsn/ICML2019/README.md

   - As OPT increases, GAN used is less accurate
     * Exponentially easier to detect in Neyman-Pearson case
     * Polynomially in Bayesian case
-  - Detectibility grows as number of pixels grows
+  - Detectability grows as number of pixels grows
 + Can also look at spread of Deepfakes using epidemic threshold theory